knot.stack

 port_forwards.to_spacereferences - Port number ranges (1-65535)

-Creating from a Definition
+Creating from a Template

 import knot.stack as stack

-# Create spaces from the "lamp" definition
+# Create spaces from the "lamp" template

 # Spaces will be named: webapp-db, webapp-web